rjseymour66/cybersecurity-bash/data-processing/README.md

 ## tail

 Output last lines of file.
-10 by default:
+10 by default.

+- _-f_ monitor the file and output lines as they're added
+- _-n_ output number of lines specified

 ```bash
 # output last line